 In addition to bands and touring stage shows, other possible employers include recording studios, film companies, radio and television stations, advertising agencies, and production companies.
 Other career opportunities are open in the fields of publishing, artist management, concert promotion and music merchandising.

-The Associate of Applied Science degree is offered in these Commercial Music Programs:
+The Associate in Applied Science degree is offered in these Commercial Music Programs:

 - Audio Technology

+- Commercial Music Management

 - Performance

 - Songwriting

 - Venue and Talent Management

 Certificates of Completion are offered in the following Commercial Music Programs: